fastly/js-compute-runtime/DEVELOPMENT.md

 A typical development test command is therefore something like:

 ```
-npm run build:debug && npm run test:integration -- --debug-build --local --bail /crypto
+npm run build:debug && npm run test:integration -- --debug-build --debug-log --local --bail /crypto
 ```

-Which would run a debug build, and then that build against all the crypto tests locally on Viceroy, throwing an error as soon as one is found.
+Which would run a debug build, enable debugging logging, and then that build against all the crypto tests locally on Viceroy, throwing an error as soon as one is found.

 Some tests can only be run on Compute and not Viceroy and will be automatically skipped.
 A green tick is always shown for a test that ran successfully - if it is missing that means it did not run.